Horizontal Herkimer Logo - Green "H" with "Herkimer Central School" to the right

 2026-27 Budget

-The proposed $37,008,382 budget for the 2026-27 school year represents a 4.99% increase over the current spending plan.
+The $37,008,382 budget for the 2026-27 school year represents a 4.99% increase over the current spending plan.
 This year, we are seeing a larger than normal increase at BOCES due to the increased cost of BOCES services and the timing of their capital project payments.
 The district is also faced with rising health insurance costs with nationwide trends at 8.5%.

 The budget includes a tax levy increase of 1.98%.
 This figure is below the state-calculated tax levy limit for Herkimer of 6.35%.
 The district has a history of fiscal restraint, remaining under the levy limit for 15 of the 16 years since the limit’s introduction in 2012-13.

-Proposed 2026-27 budget at-a-glance
+2026-27 budget at-a-glance

 • Carries a 1.98% tax levy increase, which is under the calculated levy limit.
 The district has been under the levy limit for 15 of 16 years.